dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-08-15-reading_hacks.md

 ![eco-taleb](/images/eco-taleb.png "eco-taleb")

 Let's listen to the masters!
+I currently have some books in my library which I aim to start reading at a different time.
+Their presence there is a mental reminder to do so at some point in time.
+Some people do the same with their Kindles, although for me it seems I need something tangible.

 ([Originally from Twitter](https://twitter.com/tgeorgakopoulos/status/701004846313426948/))